 - SQL Server Express – Microsoft’s solution to data-basing; SQL Server.
 The express version is a high-performance engine that is capable of working all the major programming languages.
 In 2016, SQL Express shipped with a new exceptional feature for encrypting data named Always Encrypted, which is especially useful with the roll-out of GDPR in May 2018.

 - SQL Server Management Studio (SSMS) provides a hassle-free solution to managing your databases and tables.
-Design, edit, visualize, backup are a few features to say the least.
-SSMS is a database administrator’s dream-tool, and to top it off, its free!
+Design, edit, visualize, backup are a few features, to say the least.
+SSMS is a database administrator’s dream-tool, and to top it off, it is free!

-- Mongo DB is somewhat different to SQL-engines like SQL Server.
-MongoDB is a file-based No-SQL data-storage technology, it enables simplicity when working with huge-data sets.
+- Mongo DB is somewhat different from SQL-engines like SQL Server.
+MongoDB is a file-based No-SQL data-storage technology, it enables simplicity when working with huge data sets.
 Mongo is heavily JSON oriented so knowing how JSON is structured will be a benefit when getting started.
 This data-storage is currently very popular with NodeJS.

 Using a framework is one of the best things you can do with the right programming language, especially PHP.
 I recently tried out Laravel for PHP and I can honestly say it’s one of the best decisions I ever made.
 If you’re wondering what the best frameworks around these days are, I’ve curated some articles from around the web listing the very best available.